ullas-jain/ullas-jain.github.io/_posts/2021-05-28-checklist-before-adding-dependency.md

   - dependencies
 toc: true
 ---
-Some dependencies are essesntial to make your app scale faster.
+Some dependencies are essential to make your app scale faster.
 Example - Networking libraries such as Retrofit/OkHttp.

 Some dependencies might be good in the initial stages, but they pose problems when,